Exotic Wildlife Association

 Section 1.
 By Members.
-Whenever, in the opinion of the Board of Directors, action or approval with respect to any matter by Active Members is necessary or desirable, the matter may be prepared in a form of resolution which would be adequate if passed at a meeting of the Active members and mailed to each of the Active Members with a form for his or her written vote of approval or disapproval to be returned by mail or otherwise to the Secretary within a limited time to be stated in the request for approval or disapproval.
-The action of a majority of the Active Members so voting by mail thereon shall constitute action thereon with the same effect as though the vote had been taken at a meeting of Active Members held in accordance with these By-Laws; provided, however, that the total number so voting by mail shall be equal to the number required for a quorum of Active Members at a meeting of such members as provided by these By-Laws.
+Whenever, in the opinion of the Board of Directors, action or approval with respect to any matter by Voting Members in Good Standing is necessary or desirable, the matter may be prepared in a form of resolution which would be adequate if passed at a meeting of the Voting Members in Good Standing and mailed to each of the Voting Members in Good Standing with a form for his or her written vote of approval or disapproval to be returned by mail or otherwise to the Secretary within a limited time to be stated in the request for approval or disapproval.
+The action of a majority of the Voting Members in Good Standing shall constitute action thereon with the same effect as though the vote had been taken at a meeting of Voting Members in Good Standing held in accordance with these Bylaws.

 Section 2.
 By Directors.
-Any matter which can be decided or acted upon by the Board of Directors at a meeting held in accordance with these By-Laws may be acted upon by submitting the action in the form of a resolution in form and manner provided in Section I of this Article, and the written, vote thereon by a majority of the entire number of Directors constituting the Board of Directors shall be a valid action thereon as though the same had been done at a meeting of the Directors held in accordance with these By-Laws.
+Any matter which can be decided or acted upon by the Board of Directors at a meeting held in accordance with these Bylaws may be acted upon by submitting the action in the form of a resolution in form and manner provided in Section I of this Article, and the written, vote thereon by all the Directors constituting the Board of Directors shall be a valid action thereon as though the same had been done at a meeting of the Directors held in accordance with these Bylaws.

 Section 1.
-It is the official policy of the Exotic Wildlife Association that:
+It is the official policy of the Association that:

-Any violations of the above policy of sexual harassment and/or discrimination by any employee, director, or duly appointed agent will be thoroughly invested by the Exotic Wildlife Association’s Executive Committee and a report shall be prepared and submitted, by the Executive Committee Chairperson, to the EWA Board of Directors for possible disciplinary action and/or dismissal.
+Any violations of the above policy of sexual harassment and/or discrimination by any employee, director, or duly appointed agent will be thoroughly investigated by the Exotic Wildlife Association’s Executive Committee and a report shall be prepared and submitted, by the Executive Committee Chairperson, to the Association Board of Directors for possible disciplinary action and/or dismissal.

 Section 1.
 In furtherance of a mutual desire to develop strong Chapter Associations in other states to best serve the interests of the Exotic Wildlife Associations, certain services will be provided but not limited to the following:

-Maintain a chapter membership roster; offering membership lists and mailing list for chapters.
+1. Maintain a chapter membership roster; offering membership lists and mailing lists for chapters.

-Reporting chapter activities in the official bi-monthly publication “Exotic Wildlife”.
+2. Reporting chapter activities in the official bi-annual publication “Exotic Wildlife”.

-Upon establishment of a chapter, limited funds will be available to assist in the organization of the chapter.
+5. Upon establishment of a chapter, limited funds will be available to assist the organization of the chapter.